 Participants in the workshop learn the methods he uses to rehabilitate dogs and produce these outcomes.

-Building a strong bond through emotionally positive, rewards-based training, and authoritative pet management skills.
+Building a strong bond through building secure attachments, teaching emotionally positive, rewards-based training, and authoritative pet management skills.

 Recognizing physical and emotional trauma as a source of unwanted behavior.

 Recognizing and modifying reactivity to other dogs, people, and triggers that can cause it.

 How dogs use visual, auditory, and emotional language.

 Excitement control in certain situations, such as meeting new people or encountering triggers from prior trauma.

 Incorporating a dog successfully into a new foster or adopter home (especially multi-dog homes).

 Helping the dog and the adopter successfully make the transition from the foster setting to the new home.